I stood in front of the classroom fidgeting with the ends of my uniform’s cord belt.

 I nodded.
 Aha, what did she know about convictions and idealism?

 At the beginning of eighth grade we received new History textbooks.
-They were a reprint of a history book from the 1920s, from the times of King Ferdinand I, from before communism, when Romania had land and factory owners and millions of poor people who knew their place in the world and worked from an early age for little money and no benefits.
+They were reprints of a history book from the 1920s, from the times of King Ferdinand I, from before communism, when Romania had land and factory owners and millions of poor people who worked from an early age for little money and no benefits.
 That book showed me a new (old?) history that bore little resemblance to what I had known about the past.
-It was a beautiful book though, with pictures in oval frames of kings and queens and ministers and industrialists—all good people who used to be bad people in the old History textbook.
+It was a beautiful book though, with pictures in oval frames of kings and queens and ministers and industrialists—all good people who used to be bad people in the old (newer?)
+History textbook.

-In high school, we studied a third version of Romanian history, which taught us about our indestructible ties with Western Europe, abandoned for half a century behind the Iron Curtain.
-In college, I read in Lucian Boia’s History and Myth in Romanian Consciousness about rewriting history in order to support contemporary national ideology.
+In high school, we studied a third version of Romanian history, which taught us about our indestructible ties to Western Europe, abandoned for half a century behind the Iron Curtain.
+In college, I read in Lucian Boia’s History and Myth in Romanian Consciousness about the act of rewriting history in order to support contemporary national ideology.

 By then, nothing seemed as simple and straightforward as it had in those cleared-eyed days of early 1990, when history first changed.